bevyengine/bevy/CONTRIBUTING.md

 Examples in Bevy should be:

 1. **Working:** They must compile and run, and any introduced errors in them should be obvious (through tests, simple results or clearly displayed behavior).
 2. **Clear:** They must use descriptive variable names, be formatted, and be appropriately commented.
-Try your best to showcase good habits when it doesn't obscure the point of the example.
+Try your best to showcase best practices when it doesn't obscure the point of the example.
 3. **Relevant:** They should explain, through comments or variable names, what they do and how this can be useful to a game developer.
-4. **Minimal:** They should be no larger or more complex than is needed to meet their other goals.
+4. **Minimal:** They should be no larger or complex than is needed to meet the goals of the example.

 When you add a new example, be sure to update `examples/README.md` with the new example and add it to the root `Cargo.toml` file.
 Use a generous sprinkling of keywords in your description: these are commonly used to search for a specific example.
 See the [example style guide](.github/contributing/example_style_guide.md) to help make sure the style of your example matches what we're already using.

-More complex demonstrations of functionality are also welcome, but for now belong in community tutorials or template games.
+More complex demonstrations of functionality are also welcome, but these should be submitted to [bevy-assets](https://github.com/bevyengine/bevy-assets).

-Check out [awesome-bevy](https://github.com/bevyengine/awesome-bevy) for a place to put your tutorials, tools, templates, crates and plugins!

-### Reviewing others work
+### Reviewing others' work

 With the sheer volume of activity in Bevy's community, reviewing others work with the aim of improving it is one of the most valuable things you can do.
-You don't need to be an Elder Rustacean to be useful here: anyone can catch issues of missing tests, unclear docs, logic errors and so on.
+You don't need to be an Elder Rustacean to be useful here: anyone can catch missing tests, unclear docs, logic errors, and so on.
-If you have unusual skills (e.g. advanced familiarity with `unsafe` code, rendering knowledge or web development experience) or personal experience with a problem, try to prioritize those areas to ensure we can get appropriate expertise where we need it.
+If you have specific skills (e.g. advanced familiarity with `unsafe` code, rendering knowledge or web development experience) or personal experience with a problem, try to prioritize those areas to ensure we can get appropriate expertise where we need it.

 Focus on giving constructive, actionable feedback that results in real improvements to code quality or end-user experience.
 If you don't understand why an approach was taken, please ask!

+Provide actual code suggestions when that is helpful.
 Small changes work well as comments or in-line suggestions on specific lines of codes.
 Larger changes deserve a comment in the main thread, or a pull request to the original author's branch (but please mention that you've made one).
-When in doubt about a matter of architectural philosophy, refer back to [*What we're trying to build*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#what-were-trying-to-build) for guidance.
+When in doubt about a matter of architectural philosophy, refer back to [*What we're trying to build*](#what-were-trying-to-build) for guidance.

-Once you're happy with the work and feel you're reasonably qualified to assess quality in this particular area, leave your `Approved` review on the PR so we can mark it as `ready-for-cart`.
+Once you're happy with the work and feel you're reasonably qualified to assess quality in this particular area, leave your `Approved` review on the PR.
-If you're new to GitHub:

-1. Select the "Files Changed" tab on the PR.
-2. Press the "Review Changes" button.
-3. Leave any non-local comments you want to add to the main thread then select "Approve".

-No special permissions needed!
+If you're new to GitHub, check out the [Pull Request Review documentation](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).
+Anyone can leave reviews ... no special permissions are required!

-There are a two main places you can check for new work to review:
+There are a two main places you can check for things to review:

-1. Pull requests on `bevy` and the `bevy-website` repos.
+1. Pull requests on [bevy](https://github.com/bevyengine/bevy/pulls) and the [bevy-website](https://github.com/bevyengine/bevy-website/pulls) repos.
 2. [RFCs](https://github.com/bevyengine/rfcs), which need extensive thoughtful community input on their design.

 Official focus areas and work done by @cart go through this review process as well.
 Not even our project lead is exempt from reviews and RFCs!
 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.

-Finally, if nothing brings you more satisfaction than seeing every last issue tagged and all resolved issues closed, feel free to message @cart for a Bevy org role to help us keep things tidy.
+Finally, if nothing brings you more satisfaction than seeing every last issue labeled and all resolved issues closed, feel free to message @cart for a Bevy org role to help us keep things tidy.
-As discussed in [*How we're organized*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#how-were-organized), this janitorial role only requires good faith and a basic understanding of how the engine's development works in practice.
+As discussed in [*How we're organized*](#how-were-organized), this role only requires good faith and a basic understanding of our development process.

-### Contributing your own ideas
+### Contributing code

-Bevy is actively open to new ideas and serious contributions from outside community members.
+Bevy is actively open to code contributions from community members.
 If you're new to Bevy, here's the workflow we use:

-1. Fork the `bevyengine/bevy` repository on GitHub, you'll need to create a GitHub account if you don't have one already.
+1. Fork the `bevyengine/bevy` repository on GitHub.
+You'll need to create a GitHub account if you don't have one already.
 2. Make your changes in a local clone of your fork, typically in its own new branch.
    1. Try to split your work into separate commits, each with a distinct purpose.
 Be particularly mindful of this when responding to reviews so it's easy to see what's changed.
-3. To test the CI workflow local, use the `cargo run -p ci` command.
-You can also run some of the subcommands manually:
+3. To test CI validations locally, run the `cargo run -p ci` command.
+You can also run sub-commands manually:
     1. `cargo fmt --all -- --check` (remove `--check` to let the command fix found problems)
     2. `cargo clippy --workspace --all-targets --all-features -- -D warnings -A clippy::type_complexity`
     3. `cargo test --all-targets --workspace`
-4. When working with Markdown (`.md`) files, Bevy's CI will check markdown files like this one using [markdownlint](https://github.com/DavidAnson/markdownlint).
+4. When working with Markdown (`.md`) files, Bevy's CI will check markdown files (like this one) using [markdownlint](https://github.com/DavidAnson/markdownlint).
 To locally lint your files using the same workflow as our CI:
    1. Install [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli).
    2. Run `markdownlint -f -c .github/linters/.markdown-lint.yml .` in the root directory of the Bevy project.
-5. Push your changes to your fork and open a Pull Request.
+5. Push your changes to your fork on Github and open a Pull Request.
-6. If you're a first time contributor to this repo, one of the Bevy org members [will need to manually trigger CI for your PR](https://github.blog/changelog/2021-04-22-github-actions-maintainers-must-approve-first-time-contributor-workflow-runs/) using the `bors try` command.
+6. If you're account is new on github, one of the Bevy org members [will need to manually trigger CI for your PR](https://github.blog/changelog/2021-04-22-github-actions-maintainers-must-approve-first-time-contributor-workflow-runs/) using the `bors try` command.
 7. Respond to any CI failures or review feedback.
-While CI failures must be fixed before we can merge your PR; you do not need to *agree* with all feedback from your reviews, merely acknowledge that it was given.
+While CI failures must be fixed before we can merge your PR, you do not need to *agree* with all feedback from your reviews, merely acknowledge that it was given.
 If you cannot come to an agreement, leave the thread open and defer to @cart's final judgement.
 8. When your PR is ready to merge, @cart will review it and suggest final changes.
 If those changes are minimal he may even apply them directly to speed up merging.

 If you end up adding a new official Bevy crate to the `bevy` repo:

 1. Add a "Bevy Contributors <bevyengine@gmail.com>" entry in the Author field of `Cargo.toml`.
 2. Add the new crate to the [./tools/publish.sh](./tools/publish.sh) file.
-3. Check if a new cargo feature should be added; updating [cargo_features.md](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md) as needed.
+3. Check if a new cargo feature was added, update [cargo_features.md](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md) as needed.

 When contributing, please:

-* try to loosely follow the workflow in [*How we work together*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#how-we-work-together)
+* try to loosely follow the workflow in [*How we work together*](#how-we-work-together)
 * consult the [style guide](.github/contributing/engine_style_guide.md) to help keep our code base tidy
 * explain what you're doing and why
 * document new code with doc comments